Liu3422/Summer_RISCV/README.md

 This is an implementation of the RV32I ISA, as seen in "Computer Organization and Design, RISC-V Edition" by Patterson and Hennessey.
-This repository consists of a single-cycle implementation, bitstreaming to the Nexys A7 dev board via Vivado and verification with cocotb.
+This repository consists of a single-cycle implementation, bitstreaming to the Nexys A7 dev board via Vivado and constrained random verification with cocotb.

 Requirements:
 - Vivado